aylusltd/c_world/README.md

 That being said, there's a handful of fun whatsits I got bored and put together.

 `encryption.cpp` is a simple example of SP encryption.
-Not meant as a competitor to AES, more just a "Hello World" of encryption. -It's techy and doesn't always work, but it worked on the image last I tried it, despite eating the text file.
-Well, it's more of a grazer, it only ate the last three lines.- Well, now it works
+Not meant as a competitor to AES, more just a "Hello World" of encryption. ~~It's techy and doesn't always work, but it worked on the image last I tried it, despite eating the text file.
+Well, it's more of a grazer, it only ate the last three lines.~~ Well, now it works

 `file_mod.cpp` does what is says on the tin.
 It's just an example of how to file reading and writing, because I'd forgotten how to do that since I haven't looked at C++ since high school.